billybackpack25/bink/README.md

 1. User doesn't get to select the file being read in
 2. The CSV data doesn't need to be validated
 3. Since a user will be interacting with it, I'll be returning print statements for caught errors
-4. Create a simple terminal menu as not to rely on outside code for this small script
+4. Simple terminal and printing of data will not be evaluated